Probate Solicitors Limited - Powers of Attorney

 What is an LPA?

 An LPA is a legal document which allows the person or people you choose to assist you or ultimately take over decision making on your behalf.
 This person is known as your Attorney.
-You can have more than one Attorney although more than four is unusual.
+You can have more than one Attorney although four is a recommended practical maximum.
 Your Attorney is the person who you appoint to sign on your behalf (not to be confused with the American word "Attorney" meaning lawyer).

 There are two types of LPAs to consider and they have very different purposes: